uchilaka/docs/api/reference.md

 ```

 ::: warning NOTE
-For security reasons Apache hides the Authorization header to prevent other scripts from seeing the credentials used to access the server.
+For security reasons certain Apache installations hide the Authorization header to prevent other scripts from seeing the credentials used to access the server.
 Make sure your Apache is passing the `Authentication` header.
 [Read more](https://httpd.apache.org/docs/2.4/en/mod/core.html#cgipassauth)
 :::

-#### 2. HTTP Basic Auth
+##### 2. HTTP Basic Auth

 ```
 curl -u Py8Ru.muLD7HE.5juFrOR5: https://example.com/api/